 For more information on this, check out Google’s guidelines on listing your business on Google.

-Jason Grady, digital marketing strategist, says to make sure you’re consistently getting good reviews and talks about the importance of social media reviews.
+Jason Grady, team manager for medical services, says to make sure you’re consistently getting good reviews and talks about the importance of social media reviews.

 This is what Jason had to say: